nklbdev/godot-4-aseprite-importers/README.md

 Then enable the plugin on the Project Settings and use new class in your scenes.

+Finally open Project Settings, turn on Advanced Settings toggle and specify the path to the Aisprite executable file in the Aseprite Importers section.

 ## 👷‍♀️ How to use

 After installing the plugin, the project will support `.ase`- and `.aseprite`-files.